HPU Pump Motors Are Continuously Running

 The Hydraulic Power Unit (HPU) pump motors are continuously running at excessive current levels.

-Recent investigations have shown that improperly set relief valves, which should begin to relive at 2000 psig of pump discharge pressure, have been a frequent cause of excessive flow conditions.
-Many portions of the hydraulic system can be responsible for leakage, but the HPU relief valves, which are located just down stream of the pump discharge, are capable of passing far more flow than most other portions of the system.
+Recent investigations have shown that improperly set relief valves, which should begin to relieve at 2000 PSIG of pump discharge pressure, have been a frequent cause of excessive flow conditions.
+Many portions of the hydraulic system can be responsible for leakage, but the HPU relief valves, which are located just downstream of the pump discharge, are capable of passing far more flow than most other portions of the system.
 Valves found to be improperly set were typically either bench set at lower than normal operating temperatures or were set in place with both pumping loops in operation.

 A. Only the pumping loop being worked on should be running as the system check valves do not seal positively at low differential pressures.
 (The other pumping loop should be left in standby, not locked out.)

 B. The hydraulic fluid should be at normal operating temperatures of 110 to 120